-For additional information about graduate admissions or to download application materials, go to the Graduate Programs website at www. unbc.ca/graduate-programs.
+For additional information about graduate admissions or to download application materials, go to the Office of Graduate Administration website at www.unbc.ca/graduate-administration.

 First Year: Mandatory Interdisciplinary Seminar, Elective Graduate Courses, Qualifying Exam

 During the first two semesters, students take a mandatory interdisciplinary seminar series: HHSC 800-6 Graduate Seminar.
 Based upon determinations made either prior to entry into to the program, or in the first semester, elective courses determined by the supervisor will be also taken.